 Easy Chinese Recipes: Family Favorites from Dim Sum to Kung Pao, written by Bee Yinn Low, features a collection of favorite Chinese dishes perfect for beginners and those short on time.
-Notable recipes include Crispy Fried Wontons, Simple Egg Drop Soup, Baked BBQ Pork Puffs (Cha Shao Su), Beef with Broccoli (Xi Lan Hua Niu Rou), Sweet and Sour Fish, Shanghai Fried Noodles, and Flaky Sweet Egg Tarts (Dan Ta).
+Notable recipes include Crispy Fried Wontons, Simple Egg Drop Soup, Baked BBQ Pork Puffs (Cha Shao Su), Beef with Broccoli (Xi Lan Hua Niu Rou), Shanghai Fried Noodles, and Flaky Sweet Egg Tarts (Dan Ta).
+I will also be sharing her recipe for Sweet Peanut Nuggets following the review.

 Chapters are divided based on course: The Basics; Appetizers; Soups; Dim Sum and Dumplings; Beef and Pork; Poultry; Seafood; Vegetables, Tofu, and Eggs; Noodles and Rice; and Desserts and Drinks.